qyynuaa/YouTube-Statistics-Analysis-with-Spark/README.md

 Statistics Analyzer of YouTube Videos with Spark

-The source code include the YouTube data scrawler in python and data processing script with Spark.
+The source code include the YouTube data crawler in python and data processing script with Spark.